vladikk/vladikk.github.com/source/_posts/2013-09-12-serving-flask-with-nginx-on-ubuntu.markdown

 '''
 And symlink it to Nginx configuration files' directory:
 	sudo ln -s /var/www/demoapp/demoapp_nginx.conf /etc/nginx/conf.d/
-All the files should be owned by the nginx user:
-	sudo chown -R nginx:nginx /var/www/
 Restart Nginx to reload configuration files:
 	sudo /etc/init.d/nginx restart